Weekly Interpretive Programming

 Special Note: We welcome day visitors and lodge guests to attend programs held in the campground, but we ask that you park at the Water Park and make the short walk to the interpretive stage as there is no available guest parking in the campground.
 Thank you.

-3:00 PM – BURY THE HATCHET – Native Americans used to use the breaks in the mountains as a prime hunting and foraging location.
+3:30 PM – BURY THE HATCHET – Native Americans used to use the breaks in the mountains as a prime hunting and foraging location.
 Meet our Interpretive Staff in the museum inside the Visitor’s Center to discover other tools Native Americans used to live off the land around us!
 One of those tools was the tomahawk, which was great for close combat.
 In modern times, tomahawk throwing has become quite the sport.
 Our staff will teach you the art of tomahawk throwing, and you’ll get the opportunity to see if you can hit the bullseye!
 Children 12 and under MUST be accompanied by an adult.
 FREE ACTIVITY

-7:30 PM – BEAR AWARE CAMPFIRE – The Black Bear is native to Eastern North America and quite a few of them live right here in the park!
-Join our Interpretive Stage at the Interpretive Stage next to the basketball court in Campground B to learn how to be more bear aware and enjoy some s’mores.
+7:30 PM – BRING THE HEAT: A HISTORY OF FIRE CAMPFIRE – The discovery of fire has been important to humans since the dawn of time.
+Creating a fire has evolved over the last millennia in the same way humans have.
+Join our Interpretive Stage at the Interpretive Stage next to the basketball court in Campground B to learn the different ways to make a fire starting with rubbing two sticks together and ending with a unique, modern craft that you can make at home!
+And, of course, there’ll be time to enjoy some s’mores.
 Our campfires are a great opportunity for guests to be acquainted with the park.
 Feel free to ask our Interpretive Staff about any other events or activities are available during your stay!
+Children 12 and under MUST be accompanied by an adult.
 FREE ACTIVITY

 On behalf of our staff, thank you for visiting us and we look forward to seeing you again!